mudasirmattoo/aircraft_fuel_optimizer/README.md

 ## Project Structure and Execution Modes

 - The core logic is implemented inside the `tools/` directory with separate Python modules:
-  - `ingestion.py` for loading flight plans and fetching weather.
+  - `ingestion.py` for loading flight plans .
+  - `mcp_server.py` for getting weather details from  CheckWX API.
   - `optimization.py` for altitude optimization.
   - `reporting.py` for generating reports.
 - The orchestration for local development runs through two scripts at the top level: